Mark Thomas

 - Assessment of technical data (Airworthiness Directives, Service Bulletins etc., and monitoring of aircraft continued airworthiness requirements.

-- Investigation of incident reports from an engineering perspective, and reporting on findings and closure actions.
+- Investigation of incident reports from an engineering perspective, and reporting on findings and developing/instigating closure actions.

-- Making of safety cases to regulator to support continued operations when necessary where aircraft is operating outside normal parameters.
+- Producing safety cases to regulator to support continued operations when necessary where aircraft is operating outside normal parameters of Certificate of Airworthiness.

 - Assuring the integrity of the aircraft by effective control of modifications/science fits/role change equipment fits.

-- Liaison with maintenance providers to develop and set maintenance requirements.
+- Direct and monitor maintenance providers to develop and set maintenance requirements and assure compliance/accomplishment to BAS requirements.

 - Creation, development, updating and issuing of procedures for use within Air Unit and by contracted maintenance organisation, maintaining oversight of compliance with published procedures.